 4) Damage to House

-If you haven’t already noticed, raccoons aren’t the most considerate of animals.
-As wild animals, they get irritable if caged in one place for too long.
+Wild animals get irritable if caged in one place for too long.
+Trapped raccoons will reach out from the cage, grab onto anything within reach, and destroy it.
 Once let out, they will explore every square inch of your house.

 Translation?
 Say hello to torn and scratched furniture, chewed-up cords, and broken valuables everywhere.